 Game of Thrones ended its sixth season with Daenerys finally making her way to Westeros with a massive army and three giant dragons.
-But with each passing season of Thrones, Drogon and his two siblings get even bigger, and it looks like this year is going to be no different, according to season seven director Matt Shankman.
+But with each passing season of the HBO series, Drogon and his two siblings get even bigger, and it looks like this year is going to be no different, according to season seven director Matt Shankman.

 Speaking with Entertainment Weekly, Shankman teased how much the three dragons have grown since we last saw them in the closing moments of season six, as well as how much firepower they’re going to be packing this year.
 Here’s what he told the site:

 “The dragons this year are the size of 747s.
 Drogon is the biggest of the bunch — his flame is 30-feet in diameter!”